artemis-yl/artemis-yl.github.io/index.md

 **I am passionate about** developing sustainable, safe and innovative project and am eager to join a dynamic team and a company that understands the contribution its employees have on its success.

-**I am seekin a position** as a mechanical/process engineer, designer or technician, though I can also transition into quality, programming and consulting.
+**I am seeking a position** as a mechanical/process engineer, designer or technician, though I can also transition into quality, programming and consulting.
 I will accept contract and part-time positions, and am also willing to relocate, travel for work, and to work both remotely and on-site (though only if it is both legally permitted and if the appropriate saftey measures are taken).

 **At U of T**, I specialized in Solid Mechanics and machine design and gained a minor in Robotics & Mechatronics.
 For the past year I have been furthering my education through various online courses such as Six Sigma, Java programming, statistic with SAS and others.